 Clients usually find it relaxing, rejuvenating and value the quiet, supportive time.
 It can help you reconnect with your own strengths, feel more positive and offer new insights into your life and health.
 You don’t have to be super fit or super healthy to have a Shiatsu.
 You are not required to strip off as Shiatsu is done with you clothed.
 You can try one session and then book a series if you like.
-If you have been in hospital, it is possible to build Shiatsu sessions into your Care plan.
-Some clients come with physical problems, some with emotional/ mental health issues, and some for a general feel good session and health maintenance.
+If you have been in a hospital, it is possible to build Shiatsu sessions into your Care plan.
+Some clients come with physical problems, some with emotional/ mental health issues, and some for a general feel-good session and health maintenance.

-In our lives most of us at different times experience wellness and illness, happiness and sadness, energy and, exhaustion, confidence and anxiety in varying degrees.
+In our lives, most of us at different times experience wellness and illness, happiness and sadness, energy and, exhaustion, confidence and anxiety in varying degrees.
 I find it encouraging that in Shiatsu all aspects are seen as important, contributing to wholeness.
-That even in our most frightened or dark times there is some level of wellness and light in us.
+That even in our most frightened or dark times, there is some level of wellness and light in us.
 Shiatsu is one way of helping us relax, and build on our strengths.

 Who is it for?

 Clients include mothers, construction workers, company directors, NHS staff, carers and also people with conditions limiting their ability to work.
 Men and women from a broad spectrum of ages, cultures and conditions choose to have Shiatsu.